abhijeet-26/abhijeet-26/README.md

   **I am a Self taught Fullstack Developer.**
 - 😄 Pronouns: He/His
 - 🌱 I’m currently learning more about Fullstack, Opensource and DataStructures and Algorithm.
-- 👯 I’m looking to collaborate on an Open Source Porject.
+- 👯 I’m looking to collaborate on Project based on React.
 - 🤔 I’m looking for a Community to Learn different techstack with fun.
 - 📫 How to reach me: abhibas14@gmail.com